dustinpfister/blog_posts/_posts/threejs-examples-create-path-tool.md

 ### Source code is up on github

 This threejs example started as one of my [r140 demos in my test threejs repository on github](https://github.com/dustinpfister/test_threejs/tree/master/views/demos/r140/proto-curve-paths-tool).
+I also have my for post folder set up where I will be parking any and add future revisions of this project that I might get to at some point when and if I get the time to do so.

 ### version numbers matter